 Statement

 Over the past two decades, my work has focused on the visual and cultural identity of urban sites in the American Northeast.
 My painting is rooted in my emotional and perceptual responses to these specific places.
-I use a variety of painting techniques to convey the experience of place.
-My paint mediums are carefully chosen to not only visually represent their subject; but to culturally represent them as well.
+I use a variety of painting techniques to convey the experience of place, as mediated through a camera lens.
+My paint mediums are carefully chosen to visually and culturally represent their subject.
 I employ a wide variety of tools and mediums including photographic reference, spray paint, oil paint, and water-based media.
 As an example, my photorealist spray paint paintings of forgotten urban sites and non-places stem from my youth as a graffiti artist.
+Typically, I paint on a scale that could be defined as “object” sized, that one could easily hold in their hand or with their arms.

 Daina Higgins